akeneo/pim-docs/reference/best_practices/reusable_bundles.rst

 Maintainability
 ---------------

-First, keep in mind the `Single Responsibility`_ from the five `SOLID principles`_ of Object Oriented Programming.
+Keep in mind the `Single Responsibility`_ from the five `SOLID principles`_ of Object Oriented Programming.
 It seems simple but we often forget to explode your code in multiple classes to make it more readable and testable.

 You can use `PMD`_ to help make your code simple, flexible and easily testable.